 - ½ cup cane, coconut, or demerara sugar

 - ¼ cup grapeseed, safflower, or canola oil

 - ½ cup applesauce

 A great many of my baking endeavors draw inspiration from the wonderful Dreena Burton, and these were no exception; I took some pointers from her super easy “BF Blueberry Muffins” (from Eat, Drink, and Let Them Be Vegan).
-Dreena is a really great guide through the ins and outs of vegan baking–especially if you’d like to keep ingredients as nutritious as possible.
+Dreena is a really great guide through the ins and outs of vegan baking.

-If you’re not into berries, you could replace them here with chopped dates, raisins, walnuts–whatever.
-And any type of chopped nuts or seeds would make a great topping.
-I love flexible baked goods.
-Hope you’ll enjoy these.
+If you’re not into berries, or if you don’t have any, you could replace them here with chopped dates, raisins, apples, or another fresh or dried fruit.
+And any type of chopped nuts or seeds would make a great topping in place of (or in addition to) hemp.
+I love flexible baked goods, and I hope you’ll enjoy these!